 Whatever fish you choose to cook, it likely has high levels of Omega-3 fatty acids.
 This makes it one of the healthiest foods around.
 We don’t eat enough of it.
 Surprisingly, our daughter loves salmon.

 Fish also contain iodine, which is one of the widespread deficiencies that people don’t realize they have.

-Over 40 percent of people don’t eat any whole grain foods!
+More than 40 percent of people don’t eat any whole grain foods!
 It’s hard to figure out what exactly is whole grain, though.
 Basically, the whole grain contains every edible part of the grain.
-It has nothing removed, making it well-rounded and nutritious.
+It has nothing removed, making it well rounded and nutritious.

 Things like brown rice, wild rice, quinoa, millet, bulgur wheat, and whole oats or oatmeal are the more common whole grains.
 Oh, and popcorn.
 You can never have enough popcorn in the house.

 Healthy fats are another crucial part of our daily diets.
 Cooking oils can be a good source of them, or they can be seriously unhealthy.
 We recommend: